Pravesh-Sudha/100-Days-of-Code/README.md

 - Connecting both container in a docker network
 - Pushing the images on DockerHub

-### Day 64: 2-Tier Application Deployment Series Ep-3
+### Day 65: 2-Tier Application Deployment Series Ep-3
 - What is KubeAdm?
 - Kubernetes Architecture
 - Installation and Setup
 - Configuring Aws ec2 instance of Master and Worker node

+### Day 66: 2-Tier Application Deployment Series Ep-4
+- Kubernetes Components
+- Pod
+- Deployment
+- Services
+- Persistant Volume and PVC

 ... continue updating log for each day ..._